Computational Lithography and Optics

 Current topics of the lithography group include:

-• modeling of modern chemical amplified resists, including model calibration by local and global optimizers
+• Modeling of modern chemical amplified resists, and novel EUV resists including model calibration by local and global optimizers

-Andreas Erdmann (4th from the right) and the Fraunhofer IISB Computational Lithography and Optics Team
+Andreas Erdmann (4th from the left) and the Fraunhofer IISB Computational Lithography and Optics Team at the IISB Lithography Simulation Workshop 2024

 Fraunhofer IISB Lithography Simulation Workshop

-The 19th Fraunhofer IISB Lithography Simulation Workshop will be held on June 6-8, 2024 in Behringersmühle, a typical Franconian village about 50 km north of Nuremberg.
-The program of the workshop and registration will become available in March 2024.
-We are looking forward to meeting you at our next workshop!
+The 20th Fraunhofer IISB Lithography Simulation Workshop will be held on May 22-24, 2025 in Gößweinstein, a typical Franconian village about 50 km north of Nuremberg.
+Further information can be found here.

 ZEISS Award for Talents in Photomask Industry for Sean D'Silva